-There are gems like Savannah, Ga., which literally dyes its riverfront bright green for its annual St. Pats on the River fest, which turns 189 years old this year.
-During the day there are cheap food vendors aplenty, but by nightfall head over to Vic’s on the River for their classic oysters Rockefeller loaded with spinach, smoked bacon, Parmesan, and Sambuca.
-Follow that up with a cold Guinness and their famed wild Georgia shrimp and smoked Cheddar stone ground grits.
+There are gem locations like Savannah, Ga., which literally dyes its riverfront bright green for its annual St. Pats on the River fest, which turns 189 years old this year.
+During the day there are cheap food vendors aplenty, but come nightfall, head over to Vic’s on the River for their classic oysters Rockefeller loaded with spinach, smoked bacon, Parmesan, and Sambuca.
+Follow that up with a cold Guinness and their famed wild Georgia shrimp and smoked cheddar stone ground grits.

-In Boston, Irish pride runs high and bar tabs at pubs may run even higher at daylong festivities.
+In Egypt, the pyramids literally glow green in honor of St. Patricks Day while Irish pride runs high in Boston, where bar tabs at the local pubs may run even higher at daylong festivities.
 The Corrib Pub in Brighton has been a steady favorite of locals and visiting Irishmen since 1969.
-Starting first thing in the morning you’ll find an enthusiastic crowd digging into authentic bites like Irish sausage, black and white puddings, and Irish beans (a cousin to the town’s Boston Baked Beans).
-Later, sneak into The Snug, otherwise known as the "Home of the Perfect Pint," in Hingham Square for boozy live fiddle and banjo sessions (http://www.snugpub.com/).
+Starting first thing in the morning, you’ll find an enthusiastic crowd digging into authentic bites like Irish sausage, black and white puddings, and Irish beans (a cousin to the town’s Boston Baked Beans).
+Later, sneak into The Snug, otherwise known as the "Home of the Perfect Pint," in Hingham Square for boozy live fiddle and banjo sessions .
 Be sure to bust out that Celtics jersey.

 To find out where to go in Seoul, Oslo, and Dubai, click on.
 There’s a pot of gold for the festive leprechaun in everyone.
 Here are The Daily Meal’s go-to St. Patrick’s Day hot spots around the globe.
 Cheers!